Gavin Rae: Rangers

 Rae made his debut for Rangers on 3 January 2004 against Celtic but only lasted 30 minutes due to a hamstring injury.
 After recovering, he managed to score his first goal against Dundee, his former club.
 However, he suffered another injury, damaging his knee against Dundee United on 24 April 2004.
 His road to recovery was hit by several set-backs before he finally made his return to the Rangers first team on 18 February 2006 against Hibernian.
 He went on to make regular appearances in the Rangers team, particularly towards the end of the season with fellow midfielder Barry Ferguson requiring an operation due to a long running leg injury.

 In the 2006–07 season, Rae was given the captaincy in a number of games when Barry Ferguson was not playing.
-On 1 January 2007 he was announced as permanent captain after Ferguson's meeting with Paul Le Guen, which saw Ferguson stripped of the captaincy and removed from the squad.
-On 4 January 2007 Le Guen resigned from the managerial position at Rangers and new manager Walter Smith re-appointed Ferguson as club captain.
+On 1 January 2007, he was announced as permanent captain after Ferguson's meeting with Paul Le Guen, which saw Ferguson stripped of the captaincy and removed from the squad.
+On 4 January 2007, Le Guen resigned from the managerial position at Rangers and new manager Walter Smith re-appointed Ferguson as club captain.
 He was offered a new deal at the club by Smith but he decided it would be better for him to attempt to find first team football.
 Rae left Rangers as a free agent at the end of the 2006–07 season when his contract expired.

-On 21 May 2007 he was linked with a move to Hearts with his former teammate at Rangers, Stephen Hughes but the move did not come to fruition.
+On 21 May 2007, he was linked with a move to Heart of Midlothian with his former teammate at Rangers, Stephen Hughes but the move did not come to fruition.